fverdugo/PartitionedArrays.jl/README.md

 - `MPIBackend`: Chunks of parallel data and parallel tasks are mapped to different MPI processes.
 The drivers are to be executed in MPI mode, e.g., `mpirun -n 4 julia --project=. input.jl`.

 The `SequentialBackend` is specially handy for developing new code.
 Since it runs in a standard Julia session, one can use tools like `Revise` and `Debugger` that will certainly do your live easier at the developing stage.
-Once the code works with the `SequentialBackend` can be automatically deployed in a super computer via the `MPIBackend`.
+Once the code works with the `SequentialBackend`, it can be automatically deployed in a super computer via the `MPIBackend`.
 Other back ends like a `ThreadedBacked` or `MPIXBackend` can be added in the future.